Zainab0121/window-functions/README.md

 # SQL Window Functions

 Window functions were one of those things that clicked slowly and then all at once.
-This is a full breakdown of how they work in PostgreSQL — ranking, aggregate, and offset functions — with exercises, summaries, gotchas, and everything I wished was in one place when I was learning them.
+This is a full breakdown of how they work in PostgreSQL :- ranking, aggregate, and offset functions, with exercises, summaries, gotchas, and everything I wished was in one place when I was learning them.

 ---